2020PB/police-brutality/reports/Virginia.md

 ### Police attempt to arrest press | July 25th

-Footage shows police grabbing two members of the press and detaining them.
+Footage shows police grabbing two members of the press and detaining them in a parking lot at North Madison and West Grace Streets.
 They are held up against a wall as an officer begins handcuffing them while the journalists repeat that they are press.
 Officers push protesters away.
 The journalists are eventually released.

 One of the journalists states that he was attempting to flush tear gas from his eyes when he was arrested.